 The Scottish Horticultural Medal (SHM): An award first introduced in 1950 to mark the 150th anniversary of the Society.
 The award is strictly limited to a maximum of 50 recipients at any one time and is awarded to anyone, anywhere, who has made an outstanding service, by a professional or amateur to Scottish Horticulture.

 The Dr Patrick Neill Memorial Medal: An award to a Scottish botanist or cultivator.
+This medal is awarded biennially and will next be presented in 2020.

 The Queen Elizabeth, the Queen Mother Medal in Horticulture: Introduced in 1990 to mark the 90th birthday of the Society’s Patron, the Queen Mother.
 The medal is awarded for outstanding service by a non-professional.